Gerald Hughes Phipps Observatory

-If you are interested in learning how to use the Observatory, you can become certified through the Physics Department by completing the Observational Astronomy for Amateurs adjunct course.
-Once you become certified, you can check out the observatory keys and use the facility.
-Check out the People section of this website to find faculty and staff that are currently certified to use the observatory.
+If you are interested in learning how to use the Observatory, you can become certified through the Physics Department by completing the Observational Astronomy for Amateurs adjunct course or the upper level Observational Astronomy course.

 This is the Department of Physics